-In April 2016, we met with CaixaBank (Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr)), who act as both originator and servicer in the transaction.
+In May 2017, we met with CaixaBank (Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr)), who act as both originator and servicer in the transaction.

 CaixaBank is Spain's third-largest banking group and second-largest player in the domestic market closely following BBVA.
 Although it has a nationwide franchise, the group is particularly strong in Catalonia and Navarra, where it holds leading market shares.
 Catalonia is one of Spain's wealthiest regions and has a diversified economy.
-Nationwide, CaixaBank enjoys a 15.3% share of deposits and 16.4% of loans as of end-December 2015 and holds the largest branch (about 17.4% market share) and ATM network (about 19.3% market share).
+Nationwide, CaixaBank enjoys a 14.2% share of deposits and 15.8% of loans at end-March 2017 and holds the largest branch (about 18% market share) and ATM network (about 19% market share).

-CaixaBank has a full banking license under the Spanish regulatory framework and a customer penetration rate of 28.3% as of December 2015 in the Spanish market.
-In terms of retail banking, CaixaBank is the largest bank in Spain with over 13.8M clients in Spain.
-Retail banking represented 42% of its total book as of December 2015, which shows the historical importance of this segment to the entity.
+CaixaBank has a full banking license under the Spanish regulatory framework and a customer penetration rate of 29.5% at end-March 2017 in the Spanish market.
+In terms of retail banking, CaixaBank has over 13.8M clients in Spain and 2M clients in Portugal (through BPI).
+Lending to individuals represented 57% of the group's total loan book at end-March 2017, of which 42% of the total loan book corresponded to housing loans, which shows the historical importance of this segment to the entity.